 During the survey, low density scatters of Stone Age artefacts were recorded.
 General site conditions and features on sites were recorded by means of photographs, GPS locations and site descriptions.
-Possible impacts were identified and mitigation measures are proposed in the following report.
-SAHRA as a commenting authority under section 38(8) of the National Heritage Resources Act, 1999 (Act No. 25 of 1999) require all environmental documents, compiled in support of an Environmental Authorisation application as defined by NEMA EIA Regulations section 40 (1) and (2), to be submitted to SAHRA for commenting.
+Possible impacts were identified and mitigation measures are proposed in this report.
+The South African Heritage Resources Agency (SAHRA) as a commenting authority under section 38(8) of NHRA require all environmental documents, compiled in support of an Environmental Authorisation application as defined by NEMA EIA Regulations section 40 (1) and (2), to be submitted to SAHRA for commenting.
 Upon submission to SAHRA the project will be automatically given a case number as reference.
 As such the EIA report and its appendices must be submitted to the case as well as the EMPr, once it's completed by the Environmental Assessment Practitioner (EAP).